amethyst/serde-diff/README.md

 # struct-diff

-A small helper to diff structs of the same type and apply those differences to other structs
+A small helper that can
+1. Serialize the fields that differ between two structs of the same type
+2. Apply previously serialized field differences to other structs.

+The SerdeDiffable can serialize field paths recursively, greatly reducing the amount of data that needs to be serialized.

 [![Build Status](https://travis-ci.org/aclysma/struct-diff.svg?branch=master)](https://travis-ci.org/aclysma/struct-diff)